chuacw/delphirtl/docs/md/functions/ExtractFileExt.md

 > **ExtractFileExt**(`AFilename`): `string`

-Extracts the file extension, given the filename, AFileName For example, if given "Nothing.pas", returns "pas"
+Extracts the file extension, given the filename, AFileName For example, if given "Nothing.pas", returns ".pas"
 If given "Nothing", returns ""

 ## Parameters